kubernetes/enhancements/keps/sig-storage/20190204-kubernetes-csi-release-process.md

 - `kubernetes-csi-stable`: deploys and tests the current hostpath example (`csi-driver-host-path/deploy/stable`) from the master branch on the latest Kubernetes development version
-- `kubernetes-csi-canary-1.13`: deploys and tests the canary hostpath example (`csi-driver-host-path/deploy/canary`) from the master branch on Kubernetes 1.13
+- `kubernetes-csi-canary-<k8s-release>`: deploys and tests the canary hostpath example (`csi-driver-host-path/deploy/canary`) from the master branch on a certain Kubernetes release (for example, `<k8s-release>` = `1.13`), using the same image revisions for the entire test run; initially we'll start with 1.13 and later will add more stable releases and remove unsupported ones
 - `kubernetes-csi-canary-dev`: deploys and tests the canary hostpath example from the master branch on the latest Kubernetes development version